Miloš Veljković: Werder Bremen

-Veljković joined Werder Bremen on 1 February 2016, signing a three and half year deal, for a reported fee of €300,000.
+Veljković joined Werder Bremen on 1 February 2016, signing a three-and-a-half-year deal, for a reported fee of €300,000.
 On 24 September 2016, he made his first appearance for the first team of the 2016–17 season in a 2–1 victory against VfL Wolfsburg on matchday 5, the club's first win of the season; he played the full 90 minutes as centre-back after Lamine Sané had dropped out with knee problems in the warmup to the match.

 He agreed a contract extension with the club in June 2018.